INTONNATION/tonos-se-installers/README.md

 Windows:

 *   generate configs from templates
 *   Rewrite init scripts to use GO

 Linux:

-*   move Nginx logic to an app to not depend on Linux package manager !!!
-*   avoid sudo usage (required for Nginx installation, will be fixed by previous one)
 *   generate configs from templates
 *   Rewrite init scripts to use GO
 *   verify tonsectl on other Linux distributions

 OSX:

-*   move Nginx logic to an app to not depend on Linux package manager !!!
-*   avoid sudo usage (required for Nginx installation, will be fixed by previous one)
 *   generate configs from templates
 *   Rewrite init scripts to use GO